xcart/xcart-docs/_pages/kb_en/migration/migration-from-xcart4/step2/migration-process.md

 ## Step 4 - Select

-At the fourth step of the wizard, you will see a list of data types that can be migrated from your X-Cart 4 store to X-Cart 5.
+In the fourth step of the wizard, you will see a list of data types that can be migrated from your X-Cart 4 store to X-Cart 5.

 Select the data types that need to be migrated to X-Cart 5, then click **Save and continue**:
 ![mw_6.png]({{site.baseurl}}/attachments/ref_Ah935naM/mw_6.png)